fdw/rofimoji/README.md

 ### From sources
 Download the wheel file from releases and install it with  `sudo pip install $filename` (or you can use `pip install --user $filename` to only install it for the local user).
 Afterwards, there should be a `rofimoji` on your `$path`.
-This also installs the python dependencies `xdg` and `configargparse`.
+This also installs the python dependency `configargparse`.

 ### Dependencies
 What else do you need: